 As the world moves to reduce carbon emissions, experts are increasingly warning about the potential of significant asset impairments (sudden reductions in asset value) in the coal industry.
 Unable to compete with other renewable energies in the face of increasing regulatory risk, thermal coal mines in particular may become stranded assets.
 As the industry faces greater financial pressure, in an already unpredictable business, these conditions may increase the pressure on mining companies executives to prove to investors that coal assets are still valuable.
 To do so, some executives could be tempted to delay disclosing negative developments and impairments from investors.

-To ensure accurate reports by publicly-traded companies that list shares on the New York Stock Exchange, the U.S. Securities and Exchange Commission (SEC) requires U.S. companies to comply with U.S. generally accepted accounting principles (U.S. GAAP) when preparing and filing annual and interim financial reports.
+To ensure accurate financial reporting by publicly-traded companies, the U.S. Securities and Exchange Commission (SEC) requires U.S. companies to comply with U.S. generally accepted accounting principles (U.S. GAAP) when preparing and filing annual and interim financial reports.
 For foreign private issuers, such as Rio Tinto, the SEC requires compliance with either U.S. GAAP or other accepted accounting standards, such as the International Accounting Standards Board.
 Pursuant to International Accounting Standards 34 and 36, companies are required evaluate whether an asset is impaired at the end of each reporting period.
 When the asset is worth less than the amount listed on the company’s financial statements, companies are required to disclose an impairment in interim financial reports.

 Without inside information, however, it can be difficult to determine whether companies are accurately reporting impairments when they identify them.
 To encourage those with inside information to step forward, the Dodd-Frank SEC Whistleblower program allows whistleblowers, including non-U.S. citizens, to confidentially report companies who are fraudulently delaying the disclosure of impairments, and whistleblowers who provide original information that leads to successful SEC prosecution can receive between 10% and 30% of monetary sanctions.